jdlich/cas-docs/README.md

 ## Getting Started

-1. Clone this repository:
+1. Clone this repository

 		git clone git@github.com:jdlich/cas-docs.git

-2. From the project root, install gem dependencies via `bundle`:
+2. From the project root, install gem dependencies via `bundle`

 		cd cas-docs
 		bundle install

 	*(If the command is not found, make sure you have the rubygems bin folder in your path.
 It's going to be something like `.../ruby/gems/1.9.2/gems/bin`)*

-3. To build the project into a new directory called `output/`, run:
+3. Build the project into a new directory called `output/`

 		nanoc compile

-4. Start `nanoc`'s autocompile server which runs on `http://localhost:3000`:
+4. Start `nanoc`'s autocompile server which runs on `http://localhost:3000`

 		nanoc aco
 		# => localhost:3000